leios/scripts/computus_2020/computus.md

 2. Finding the following Sunday

 Let's start with the full moon bit.
-This involves keeping track of two incredibly different calendar systems, the solar calendar (also called the Gregorian calendar after Pope Gregory XIII) and the lunar calendar.
+This involves keeping track of two incredibly different calendar systems, the solar calendar (also called the Gregorian calendar after Pope Gregory XIII), which corresponds to the time it takes for the Earth to revolve around the Sun and the lunar calendar, which corresponds tot he time it takes for the Moon to revolve around the Earth.

 Most people know the Gregorian calendar fairly well.
 It's what we use every day.